bestony/neshouse/readme.md

 ## NESHouse Pro

-If you are interested in the commercial version of NESHouse, you can find further information on NESHouse Pro in [this PDF(Chinese)](https://postimg.aliavv.com/mbp2021/qiqe8.pdf).
+If you are interested in the commercial version of NESHouse, further information on NESHouse Pro can be found in [this PDF(Chinese)](https://postimg.aliavv.com/mbp2021/qiqe8.pdf)

 ## Features